Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Evading Predators

-Most of the frog’s natural predators are asleep during the night, making it the perfect time for the frog to get its business done.
+Most of the frog’s natural predators are asleep during the night, making it the perfect time for the frog to get their business done.
 However, frogs still face mortal threats like snakes, owls, and foxes.
 That’s why they’ve evolved to better camouflage into the dark green forest, which makes predators squint really hard before they can grab a frog for lunch.

 Are All Frogs Nocturnal?